 How successful CIOs navigate the Innovation Process

-> ‘Innovation is the process of pushing a new concept toward its implementation in the society with the objective of creating value.
-Uncertainty is the key unavoidable aspect of innovation.’ – Innovation Cycle and Risk Management
+‘Innovation is the process of pushing a new concept toward its implementation in the society with the objective of creating value.
+Uncertainty is the key unavoidable aspect of innovation.’ – Innovation Intelligence (2015)

-> Innovation, by nature, is risky business.
+Innovation, by nature, is risky business.
 The costs of getting innovation wrong and the resulting failure are well-documented by the countless tales of time lost and money wasted.
 So why does this continue to be an issue for entrepreneurs and corporations alike?
 What is missing that causes history to repeat itself, keeping good ideas from breaking through?

 According to the elite software development companies in the Digital Knights network of approved tech teams, projects fail for a variety of different reasons, yet they all fall under one common theme: There is a fundamental misunderstanding and/or disregard of the innovation process.